 A variety of undergraduate research opportunities are available at the University of Minnesota.
 You can work directly with College of Science and Engineering faculty members on new discoveries in state-of-the-art facilities.

 Undergraduate Research Opportunities Program (UROP)

 To apply, you need to identify a faculty mentor and create a research proposal.
-Proposals for UROP projects for Spring 2016 are due Monday, Oct.
-5.
+Proposals for UROP projects for Summer or Fall 2017 are due Monday, Feb.
+27, 2017.

 Learn more on the Undergraduate Research website.